-Usually, one manager or more of a limited liability company opened in Costa Rica is taking the daily decision in a company limited by shares in Costa Rica.
+Usually, one manager or more of a 2024 limited liability company opened in Costa Rica is taking the daily decision in a company limited by shares in Costa Rica.
 They can be shareholders or third parties and are appointed for a limited or unlimited period of time.
-If they are elected for a period of time, they may be re-elected after that specific period.
+If they are elected for a while, they may be re-elected after that specific period.
 The names of the managers must be provided by the Articles of Association and must be published in the Official Gazette and registered in the Mercantile Public Registry.

 The manager may be discharged only if the shareholders take this decision.
 We can guide you to start a business in Costa Rica.